Social anxiety

 Social anxiety is the anxiety and fear specifically linked to being in social settings (i.e., interacting with others).
 Some categories of disorders associated with social anxiety include anxiety disorders, mood disorders, autism spectrum disorders, eating disorders, and substance use disorders.
 Individuals with higher levels of social anxiety often avert their gazes, show fewer facial expressions, and show difficulty with initiating and maintaining a conversation.
-Social anxiety commonly manifests itself in the teenage years and can be persistent throughout life; however, people who experience problems in their daily functioning for an extended period of time can develop social anxiety disorder.
+The tendency for individuals with high social anxiety to avert their attention toward neutral stimuli is termed attention bias.
+Social anxiety commonly manifests itself in the teenage years and can be persistent throughout life; however, people who experience problems in their daily functioning for an extended period of time may develop social anxiety disorder.
 Trait social anxiety, the stable tendency to experience this anxiety, can be distinguished from state anxiety, the momentary response to a particular social stimulus.
 Half of the individuals with any social fears meet the criteria for social anxiety disorder.
 Age, culture, and gender impact the severity of this disorder.
 The function of social anxiety is to increase arousal and attention to social interactions, inhibit unwanted social behavior, and motivate preparation for future social situations.
+Social anxiety can be observed by both physiological and cognitive symptoms.
+Cognitive symptoms that arise from social anxiety can impair quality of life, interpersonal relationships and satisfaction in social life.